-Amend 2 Errata 1 If this Acceptable Solution is being used for an assessment of an existing building that is being altered , Parts 1, 2, 3 and 4 of this Acceptable Solution shall be considered to the extent necessary for compliance with the Building Act s112.
+Errata 1 Feb 2013 If this Acceptable Solution is being used for an assessment of an existing building that is being altered, Parts 2, 3, 4 and 6 of this Acceptable Solution shall be considered to the extent necessary for compliance with the Building Act s112.

 Errata 1 Feb 2013 The building work itself shall comply fully with this Acceptable Solution.

-Amend 2 Dec 2013 If this Acceptable Solution is being used where an existing building is undergoing a change of use, Parts 1, 2, 3, 4 and 5 of this Acceptable Solution shall be considered to the extent necessary for compliance with the Building Act .
-Where compliance with the requirements of the Building Act for alterations and changes of use is not fully demonstrated through using this Acceptable Solution, the level of the assessment required shall be agreed with the building consent authority or territorial authority .
-Comment: The extent of assessment should be consistent with a number of risk factors including: a) Age of the building b) Importance level of the building Amend 2 Dec 2013 c) Extent of the alteration.
+If this Acceptable Solution is being used where an existing building is undergoing a change of use, all parts of this Acceptable Solution shall be considered to the extent necessary for compliance with the Building Act.

-Amend 2 Dec 2013 C)
+Where compliance with the requirements of the Building Act for alterations and changes of use is not fully demonstrated through using this Acceptable Solution, Verification Method C/VM2 shall be used.